RWKV/RWKV-wiki/docs/basic/play.md

-# How to play with the Eagle / RWKV model?
+# How to play with the Goose / RWKV model?

 ## Online public demos

-If you simply want to give the RWKV Raven a try, you can try the following public demos.
+If you simply want to try RWKV Goose, checkout the following public demo.

 - [HF Gradio](https://huggingface.co/spaces/BlinkDL/RWKV-Gradio-2)